zsotroav/zsotroav.dev/content/en/projects/fok-gyem-tetris.md

 ---

 ## Intro
-FOK-GYEM VISINFORM is a brand of electro-mechanical [flip-dot](https://en.wikipedia.org/wiki/Flip-disc_display) display.
+FOK-GYEM VISINFORM was a brand of electro-mechanical [flip-dot](https://en.wikipedia.org/wiki/Flip-disc_display) display.
 Their working principle is simple: An electromagnet forces a small, magnetized "pixel" to flip from the black-painted side to the other, usually white- or